lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/05-MVC-HackerNews/README.md

 ```

 It will create a router and start the app.
 The router is provided,
-you just have to code the controller methods in the `PostsController` class.
+you just have to code the controller methods in the `PostsController` and `PostsView` classes.
 Before that, put all the code you wrote in the previous exercises into the
 `Post` class.